 An ex-Green MP says there's no harm in having a conversation about the party's leadership - and is urging other political stripes to have it too.

-It comes amid reports the Greens are set to look at whether their co-leadership model of one women and one guy - is fit for purpose.
+It comes amid reports the Greens are set to look at whether their co-leadership model of one women and one male is fit for purpose.

 She told Heather du Plessis-Allan it's also about who will bring a radical edge to issues.